Nadal looks to extend stranglehold over Gasquet at US Open

 World number three Nadal and Gasquet were born just 15 days apart but their careers have enjoyed different trajectories.

-As well as losing 17 times in 17 meetings with Nadal on the professional circuit, the Frenchman has lost the last 31 sets against his childhood rival.
+As well as losing 17 times in 17 meetings with Nadal on the professional circuit, the Frenchman has dropped the last 31 sets against his childhood rival.

 “We are both 36 years old, but in terms of recovery, we are not equal,” said Gasquet.